 Pine Knot Trail to Grand View Point is a 6.1 mile lightly trafficked out and back trail located near Big Bear Lake, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash